 MTTD gives a number on how long it would take for QA experts to discover a problem.
 Professional QA administrators can use this to have a specific understanding of the competence and efficiency of the QA group.
 Here No. of Defects can be earmarked as No of Valid defects set up.
-There are certain other matrices that can be practiced to compute the legitimacy of defects arrived.
+There are certain other software qa matrices that can be practiced to compute the legitimacy of defects arrived.

 - Defect Severity Index

 - We allocate a number to every single severity as : Critical(Sev 1)=8, High(Sev 2)=6, Medium(Sev 3)=3 , Low(Sev 4)=1

 - Then we proliferate the number of subjects in every single category by the allocated number as:(No of Critical defects * 8) + (Number of High defects * 6)

 - Then we divide by the Entire issue count

 - ( (Num of Sev 1s * 8) + (Number of Sev 2s * 6) + (Number of Sev 3s *3) + (Number of Sev 4s * 1))/Total issue count

 The weighted average index of the Severity of flaws.
 A greater severity defect acquires a greater weight.
 S1 is a show stopper, S2 is great severity, S3 is average & S4 is low.

 Superlatively, this should angle down as test cycles headway.
 The slanted values used in the defect severity index may fluctuate from business to business.
 Generally, the defect severity index is slanting down as the testing cycle headway.
 This designates a progressively promising trend.
 As the test cycle progresses, the severity index going down proposes the growing quality of the application.
 If there is an enlightening trend in the defect severity index, it needs to be resolved instantly.